christian-brindley/jwtpop/README.md

 This repo consists of the following assets

-- Sample scripted decision nodes for ForgeRock Access Manager
+- [Sample scripted decision nodes](nodes) for ForgeRock Access Manager
-- Sample LDIF files with the LDAP container definition for holding the device key information in a user directory
+- [Sample LDIF files](ldif) with the LDAP container definition for holding the device key information in a user directory
-- Sample configuration files for ForgeRock IDM to handle device registration
+- [Sample configuration files](idm) for ForgeRock IDM to handle device registration
-- Sample Postman collection and environment definition to emulate the mobile device for testing
+- [Sample Postman collection and environment](postman) to emulate the mobile device for testing

 ## Requirements